mehraankhan1/taskmanager/frontend/README.md

 # Campus Lost and Found System

 **Overview:**
 The Campus Lost and Found System is designed to help students, staff, and visitors efficiently report, track, and claim lost or found items on campus.
 The application provides a user-friendly interface for submitting lost/found item reports, viewing reported items, updating details, and marking items as claimed.
 It also includes secure user authentication, allowing users to sign up, log in, and manage their profiles.
-Built-in validation ensures a seamless user experience while helping the campus community recover lost belongings effectively.
+Built-in validation ensures a seamless user experience while helping the campus community recover lost belongings effectively and easily.

 ---